Courmayeur Ski Lifts & Terrain

 Ski Lifts

 Access to the Courmayeur ski resort from town is excellent.
-For the Checrouit sector, a short distance from the town-centre, the Courmayeur cable car cuts across the valley up to Plan Checrouit.
+For the Chécrouit sector, a short distance from the town-centre, the Courmayeur cable car cuts across the valley up to Plan Checrouit.
 Running in parallel but starting across the river at a slightly lower elevation in Dolonne, the gondola of the same name also terminates at Plan Checrouit next to the cable car top station.
-A third access is to the Val Veny sector via the old Val Veny cable car.
-With a valley station 3km up the valley in the small village of Entreves.
+A third access is to the Val Veny sector via the old Val Veny cable car from a valley station 3km up the valley in the small village of Entreves.
 The Val Veny cable car is the least utilised of all the lifts so provides some sneaky powder day access!

-Of the remaining chairlifts, unless you are into the romance of a long slow chairlift ride, the only one that should be avoided for its lack of velocity is the Maison Vielle.
+Of the remaining chairlifts, unless you are into the romance of a long, slow chairlift ride, the only one that should be avoided for its lack of velocity is the Maison Vielle.
 It doesn’t serve any terrain that isn’t accessible from another lift.

 Lift Passes & Tickets